pc: Tim schmoll

 short bio

 Caroline Jesalva (b.
 2000) is a Chicago-based musician, improviser, multidisciplinary artist, and curator.
 She studied music at the New England Conservatory of Music in Boston, MA where she developed a practice centered on contemporary, improvised and experimental music composition and performance.
 Her music continually concerns the experimentation and intermingling of violin and vox, finding an expressive home in many disciplines, including experimental theater, songwriting, puppetry, performance art, classical music, and free jazz.
 Her self-led projects include the experimental-art-rock quartet 20/20 Plastic, and two solo projects for violin and voice: ‘out of context’ and ‘rotations around the sun’.
-A nomadic performer, Caroline can be seen improvising with music collective BananaAcid, exploring the performance of the body with Katinka Kleijn, violining in the pit for puppets with Manual Cinema, creating ambient improvisations with Sarah Clausen, singing and fiddling with Janelle Finton’s Joygarden, and more.
+Caroline’s work has been championed, curated, and funded by the Ear Taxi Festival, Edgefest Music Festival, Elastic Arts Foundation, New England Conservatory of Music, International Museum of Surgical Science, and the 3Arts Foundation.
+A nomadic performer, Caroline can be seen improvising with music collective BananaAcid, exploring the performance of the body with Katinka Kleijn, violining in the pit for puppets with Manual Cinema, creating electric-acoustic improvisations with Sarah Clausen, singing and fiddling with Janelle Finton’s Joygarden, and more.

 medium bio